UMM-CSci-Systems/Command-line-introduction-pre-lab/README.md

 ## What to do

-By the start of next lab you should have:
+By the start of upcoming lab you should have:

 - [ ] Gone through this entire pre-lab
-- [ ] Chosen an editor and have put some time into learning how to use it
+- [ ] Chosen an editor (probably `vim` or `emacs`) and have put some time into learning how to use it
-  - Emacs
-  - VIM
-- [ ] Gone through a command line tutorial
+- [ ] Gone through one or more command line tutorials
+- [ ] Gone through one or more `git` tutorials
 - [ ] Watched the demo screencast series on `git`, Github, and shell programming in `bash`